OHDSI/DatabaseConnectorJars/cran-comments.md

 ## Downstream dependencies

-There are no downstream dependencies.
+There are currently no downstream dependencies.
+When this package is accepted in CRAN, we will submit the DatabaseConnector package which requires this package.